The Magic Behind Mcdonald's Marketing Strategy

 Scale forces clarity, and McDonald’s uses that as a feature

-Consistency isn’t boring when the system is designed for it
+Consistency is not boring when the system is designed for it

-McDonald’s keeps the core recognizable, then makes seasonal changes feel like “something new” without destabilizing the menu.
-That balance is what turns a fast-food chain into a long-term brand's commitment to trust.
+McDonald’s keeps the core recognizable, then uses seasonal changes to create novelty without destabilizing the menu.
+That balance protects the brand’s trust and strengthens the long-term brand's commitment to predictability.

 Where paid media fits in